 - Bachelor of Science/Bachelor of Laws - Honours

 - Bachelor of Science/Bachelor of Mathematics

-The biological sciences major within the Bachelor of Science is only available at our Newcastle (Callaghan) campus.
+The geography major within the Bachelor of Science is only available at our Newcastle (Callaghan) campus.